AndreRenaud/simple_uart/README.md

 The code is licensed under the 0-Clause BSD - see [LICENSE](/LICENSE) for details.

+## How to add it to a project

+The library consists of a single .c and .h pair.
+To add it to a project, simply copy the *simple_uart.c* and *simple_uart.h* file into the project and add to the build system.
+There are no external dependencies beyond the standard system library, and the code should automatically determine which platform it is building for and comple correctly.
+The license should be suitable for both open-source and commercial projects.

+Please submit a bug report if this does not work.

 ## API
 ```c
 int simple_uart_list(char ***namesp, char ***descriptionp);